 That’s enough physical activity to keep your Cotonese healthy and a happy and able to go for multiple walks that don’t have to be more than a few miles at a time.

-Make sure to bring water you on hotter weathers because the dog’s long coat might cause it to overheat.
+Make sure to bring water with you on hotter weather because the dog’s long coat might cause it to overheat.

 Cotonese Health and Conditions

 Just like the majority of crossbreeds, the Cotonese are more resistant to diseases than their parents.
 However, there are a few health conditions that you might have to deal with.